yacoder/allo-cpp/README.md

 # allo-cpp
-Modern fast composable C++ allocators and wrappers
+A header-only library of fast composable C++ allocators with conveninent wrappers for a variety of containers